-Last year, Nike got into the GPS watch business with their Nike+ Sportwatch GPS.
+In 2011, Nike got into the GPS watch business with their Nike+ Sportwatch GPS.
 Powered by TomTom, the Nike Sportwatch tracks your location, time, pace, distance, and calories burned.

 |Nike+ Sportwatch GPS|

 To be honest, when I first saw the FuelBand, I immediately thought of Star Wars and the Ewok Adventure movies from my childhood.
-In my eyes, their life monitor bracelets were the first FuelBands.
+In my eyes, those life monitor bracelets were the first FuelBands.

 The FuelBand is meant to be worn throughout the day.
 No matter if you're working out or not.
-The digital bracelet simply tracks your physical activity and movement on a daily basis.
+The digital bracelet tracks your physical activity and movement on a daily basis.

 It tracks: Fuel points earned, calories burned, steps taken, and also serves as a watch.

+Fuel points have no correlation to calories burned.
 This allows for fair competition between friends, colleagues, family members, and teammates.
 Who can earn the most Fuel points per day?

-Or how much your arm moves.
-My biggest complaint with the FuelBand, is that it only registers movement when the arm you're wearing it on moves.
+My only complaint about the FuelBand, is that it only registers movement when the arm you're wearing it on moves.
 Obviously, when you walk or run, your arms naturally move in unison with your legs.

 |Mid-day Fuel check.|

 My second complaint is that there seems to be no value for intensity.
-Running and walking for an hour gets you relatively the same amount of Fuel points.
+Running and walking for an hour gets you roughly the same amount of Fuel points.